noudess/docs-main/Spells.md

 # Understanding the Remaining Fields

 A dizzying array of fields exists that have not been covered above.
 Many of these fields are quite self-explanatory, such as the level at which each class can use the spell, the deities allowed to use the spell, cast-on messages, etc.  This section is meant to cover the remaining fields as questions arise about their functionality.
-Remember to reference the information on [spells_new](https://github.com/EQEmu/Server/wiki/spells_new) found on this wiki, and the information contained in the [spdat.h](https://github.com/EQEmu/Server/blob/master/common/spdat.h) source file.
+Remember to reference the information on [spells_new](https://github.com/EQEmu/Server/wiki/spells_new) found on this wiki, and the information contained in the [spdat.h](https://github.com/EQEmu/Server/blob/master/common/spdat.h) source file, as well as the other helpful wiki pages for [Base Value Formulas](https://github.com/EQEmu/Server/wiki/Base-Value-Formulas), [Spell Target Restrictions](https://github.com/EQEmu/Server/wiki/Spell-Target-Restrictions), [Spell Resist Types](https://github.com/EQEmu/Server/wiki/Spell-Resist-Types), and [Damage Shield Types](https://github.com/EQEmu/Server/wiki/damageshieldtypes).

 ## Reagents